otto-de/api-guidelines/content/guidelines/040_[WIP]-Events/010_Concepts/index.md

 ### Domain Events

-The term domain events describes an occurrence of something that happened in the business domain.
-The concept originates in Domain Driven Design [^1].
-The name of the event usually already carries a lot of semantic meaning and is used within the domain language to describe the domain's processes.
+The term domain event describes an occurrence of something that happened in the business domain.
+The concept originates in Domain-Driven Design [^1].
+The event's name usually already carries a lot of semantic meaning and is used within the domain language to describe the domain's processes.

+Domain events often do not contain the complete state of the source entity but only the relevant information in the event context.
+The event may contain no additional data besides the event name itself.

+Consumers usually listen to domain events to execute automated business domain logic.
+For example, whenever a new user is registered, send a confirmation email.
+Domain events are central to a [saga](https://microservices.io/patterns/data/saga.html).

+Not every domain event is part of the API.
+Most domain events are only relevant within their domain to drive the internal business logic or for implementing [CQRS](https://microservices.io/patterns/data/cqrs.html).
+The rules stated in this guideline only need to be applied to domain events that are part of the API.

 Example Domain Events: